 Add the following new paragraph:

 “f.
-Where equipment must cross walks, landscaping areas, or ramps, the Contractor shall provide ¾” plywood sheets for protection of these areas.
+Where equipment must cross walks, landscaping areas, or ramps, the Design-Builder shall provide ¾” plywood sheets for protection of these areas.
 Cross walks, landscaping areas, or ramps damaged by construction activity shall be repaired or replaced.”

 Add the following new paragraph: